vueuse/motion/README.md

 <script setup>
 import { useMotions } from '@vueuse/motion'

-// Get access to motion controls using useMotions const { smoothestDiv } = useMotions()
+// Get access to motion instance using useMotions const { smoothestDiv } = useMotions()

 // From smoothest div to biggest div real quick 😎